pmoustopoulos/customer-api/README.md

       the code easier to read and understand without requiring extensive comments.
     - **Generate and Share Swagger Documentation**: Utilize classes to generate Swagger documentation and export it as a file.
 This allows you to share the API documentation easily with others, ensuring they have the necessary information to interact with your services.
-You can reuse the classes I wrote on the current project
+You can reuse the classes I wrote in the current project.
     - **Inline Comments**: Use inline comments sparingly to explain complex logic or to provide context about why certain decisions were made.
 Comments should add value by explaining the "why" behind the code, not the "what."
 If your code is clear on what it does, it is not mandatory to add comments.

 ### 9. Version Control and CI/CD